gmomo/python-ehub/README.md

 - Pyomo library
 - `glpk` or another solver supported by Pyomo

 The easiest way for a windows machine is to install anaconda package from https://www.continuum.io/downloads .
-In order to instal missing libraries run `Anaconda Command Prompt` and then type `conda install library_name`.
+In order to install missing libraries run `Anaconda Command Prompt` and then type `conda install library_name`.
 If some library does not support conda, try by typing in `Anaconda Command Prompt` `pip install library_name`.

 For starting Jupyter notebook please see documentation at http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html .